 The three-wheel Family Three was classed as a motorcycle combination for tax and driving licence purposes

 The production versions of the Friskysport and Frisky Coupe were very similar and used identical chassis, but there are differences to the bodywork.
-Early versions of the Friskysport are fitted with a separate chrome Reliant Sabre windscreen frame, they have a detachable tail section and dummy air intake scoops just behind the doors whilst later cars did not have the have the detachable tail section .
+Early versions of the Friskysport are fitted with a separate chrome windscreen frame(,the screen later used in the Reliant Sabre) they have a detachable tail section and dummy air intake scoops just behind the doors whilst later cars did not have the have the detachable tail section .
 The Friskysport has only overriders, whilst the Coupe has plain bumpers.
 The Coupe show / Press car used the Friskysport body with an integral, glassed-on roof and steel framed front windscreen.
 Production Coupes used the Family Three one-piece body.

 The Frisky Family Three was basically a three-wheeled version of the coupe fitted with a smaller Villiers 9E engine and MacPherson strut front suspension.
 Having three wheels instead of four meant the car qualified for lower vehicle excise duty and also meant that it could be driven with a motorcycle licence.
 It entered production in about February 1959.